2022 GO Fest Info

-Join us October 14-15 in Roanoke for a three days packed with pro-athletes, races, group runs & rides, outdoor activities, live music, beer and more.
+Join us October 18-20 in Virginia’s Blue Ridge for a three days packed with pro-athletes, races, group runs & rides, outdoor activities, live music, beer and more.
 See our list of FAQ’s below.

 What are the festival hours?

-Vendor hours are Friday: 5-8pm, Saturday 10am-8pm, Sunday 10am-5pm.
-There will be events downtown and in Elmwood Park, like the headliner concert featuring Vintage Trouble, outside of those hours but not the full festival footprint.
+Vendor hours are Friday: 5-8pm, Saturday 10am-8pm, Sunday 11am-5pm.
+There will be events downtown and in Elmwood Park, like our Project Outside Benefit Concert, outside of those hours but not the full festival footprint.
 Click here for the full schedule.

 Where can we park?